bulletsk/pientertain/README.md

 to work without a password.

 ### Configuration and API
 All settings are saved using QSettings.
-The config file can usually be found at /home/username/.config/pientertain.conf.
+The config file can usually be found at /home/username/.config/pientertain.conf or /home/username/.config/appkellner/pientertain.conf.
+Some settings like hue bridge ip, server port and image sensor width/height can only be set here.

-To control pientertain, use http requests to port 8999:
+To control everything else, use http requests to the server port (default 8999):

 ```
 http://raspi.local:8999/status